Trump says he didn't know about payment to Stormy Daniels

-President Donald Trump says he didn't know about a $130,000 payment his personal attorney made to an adult film actress who alleges they had an affair.
+President Donald Trump said Thursday he didn't know about the $130,000 payment his personal attorney made to adult film actress Stormy Daniels, who alleges she and the president had an affair.

-Trump says he didn't know why his longtime lawyer, Michael Cohen, made the payment or where he got the money.
+Trump also said he didn't know why his longtime lawyer, Michael Cohen, had made the payment or where he got the money.

+"You'll have to ask Michael Cohen.
+Michael is my attorney.
+You'll have to ask Michael," he said.

 Daniels says she had a sexual encounter with the president in 2006 and was paid as part of a non-disclosure agreement she is seeking to invalidate.